Ronald Hudson - Fotolia

 5. Follow through with training

-This point is important because the business case for UC has to be supported on an ongoing basis.
+This point remains important because the business case for UC has to be supported on an ongoing basis.
 Thanks to new capabilities and applications, UC will keep evolving, and with that, the business value will grow -- but only if employees can keep pace.
 This won't be an issue for tech-savvy workers.
 But UC is for everyone, and others will need training for the benefits to accrue organization wide.
+Training should be treated as an ongoing enablement effort rather than a one-time rollout activity.

 IT does not normally take on this role, but to support the business case for unified communications, new capabilities will be needed on this front.
 This could take the form of online tutorials, FAQs, workshops or individual training.
-Another approach gaining traction is gamification -- making UC fun to use and introducing some friendly competition.
+Another approach is gamification -- making UC easier to engage with and introducing some friendly competition.
 Whatever approach taken for training, the objective should be to show employees that UC is easy to use.
 Once they become familiar with UC's benefits, they should see how it's a better way to work compared to what they were doing before.